Stegotretus

-Stegotretus is an extinct genus of lepospondyl microsaur referred to the Pantylidae.
+Stegotretus is an extinct genus of microsaur referred to the Pantylidae.
 It is known from the Carboniferous–Permian boundary Cutler Formation exposures of New Mexico.

 History of study

 Material now referred to Stegotretus was first described (in brief) by Eberth & Berman (1983).
 It was formally named by Berman et al. (1988).
 The genus name comes from the Greek stegos ('roof') and tretos ('perforated') to refer to a large fenestra found on the palatine bone.
 The species name, S. agyrus, is said to be derived from Greek agyrus ('gathering' / 'crowd') in reference to the concentration of all known specimens in a small area.
 The proper word in ancient Greek for 'gathering' / 'crowd' is however agora (ἀγορά), with the variant agyris (ἄγυρις) in the Aeolic dialect.
 The holotype and referred materials are currently reposited in the Carnegie Museum of Natural History.
 A large number of partial to complete skulls and associated postcrania are known for this taxon.